 OpenNode Inc. operates a bitcoin payment processing platform that facilitates transactions for e-commerce, retail, and gaming companies.
 Founded in 2018 and based in the United States, OpenNode provides an easy-to-use solution that includes a plug-in service for online shopping carts and payment infrastructure APIs for developers.
 The platform enables instant settlements, allowing businesses to accept bitcoin payments and exchange them for local currency seamlessly.
 Additionally, it supports microtransactions and quick invoicing, bridging the gap between cryptocurrency and traditional payment methods.
 By offering a user-friendly interface and rapid processing capabilities, OpenNode aims to create a borderless payment ecosystem where transactions can be completed in both bitcoin and fiat currency.

-Aleph Holding is a digital media services provider focused on underserved markets.
-The company connects thousands of advertisers with billions of consumers across major digital media platforms.
-By facilitating cross-border payments in multiple currencies, Aleph enables clients to reach a broader audience and enhance their revenue generation capabilities.
-As a trusted partner in digital media, Aleph plays a pivotal role in linking key industry players with advertisers, ensuring effective communication and engagement in the digital landscape.
+Aleph Holding is a digital media services provider that focuses on underserved markets.
+The company facilitates connections between thousands of advertisers and billions of consumers across major digital media platforms.
+In addition to its core services, Aleph also manages cross-border payments in multiple currencies, enabling clients to reach a broader audience and enhance their revenue potential.
+By serving as a trusted partner in the digital media landscape, Aleph aims to bridge the gap between advertisers and the vast consumer base available online.

 Quill is a computer software company that specializes in developing a productivity-focused messaging platform.
 Founded in 2017 and headquartered in San Francisco, California, the company comprises a team of engineers and designers with prior experience at notable tech firms.
 Quill’s platform emphasizes streamlined communication by promoting fewer, more focused conversations through a threaded messaging system, which helps teams engage without distractions.
 The software aims to enhance productivity rather than engagement, making it a suitable tool for organizations seeking efficient communication solutions.